Aurora prepares for upcoming 1-year anniversary of Henry Pratt shooting

-Mayor Richard Irvin along with the city's police and fire chiefs will gather at a new memorial exhibit at the Aurora Art and History Center Tuesday morning.
+Mayor Richard Irvin along with the city's police and fire chiefs gathered at a new memorial exhibit at the Aurora Art and History Center Tuesday morning.

 RELATED: What we know about those killed in Henry Pratt warehouse shooting